Surgical Technology Re-Admission Transfer Policy

 Applicants for transfer must ensure they have contacted the surgical technology program at least three months prior to the semester they are attempting to transfer into so that there is sufficient time to coordinate and schedule the required competency demonstrations around existing student courses and clinical schedules as well as complete clinical site clearance requirements.
 Current program students take priority.

-Applicants for transfer MUST present documentation of all required immunizations, a recent physical examination (using the required college form), a current BCLS (basic cardiac life support) card, HIPAA and OSHA (Occupational Safety and Health Administration) training, and a current background check and drug screen through Castle-Branch.
+Applicants for transfer Must present documentation of all required immunizations, a recent physical examination (using the required college form), a current BCLS (basic cardiac life support) card, HIPAA and OSHA (Occupational Safety and Health Administration) training, and a current background check and drug screen through Castle-Branch.
 All previous will be loaded into the Castle-Branch site.
 Clinical site entry is contingent upon clinical site approval and acceptance.
 All clinical sites have mandatory education modules to complete.

 Students who transfer must do the following to enter and ultimately graduate from this program: